apache/infrastructure-website/content/pages/slack.md

   2. Select `Invite people to ASF`
   3. Use the `Members` option and, in the form that appears, provide the person's ASF email address.

 Other contributors and interested parties (observers, former members, software evaluators, members of the media, those without an @apache.org address) who want to participate in channels in the ASF workspace can use a **guest** account.
-There are two ways to do this:

-  1. Someone already part of the workspace invites you to join a particular channel
+To do this, someone already part of the workspace needs to invite the interested party or parties:

-      - In the Slack app, click the "ASF" header at the top left.
+  1. In the Slack app, click the "ASF" header at the top left.
-      - Select `Invite people to ASF`.
+  2. Select `Invite people to ASF`.
-      - Use the`Single channel guests` option and, in the form that appears, provide the email addresses of the people you would like to invite to a specific channel.
+  3. Use the`Single channel guests` option and, in the form that appears, provide the email addresses of the people you would like to invite to a specific channel.

-  2. Share this URL with a person who wants to take part in the Slack discussions: `https://s.apache.org/slack-invite`.
-The person who joins in this way becomes a member with access to all public channels in the workspace. **Note**: When Slack does an update, this URL occasionally stops functioning as it should.
-If the potential participant uses it and the submission form asks for an Apache email address, let Infra know so we can update the URL.
+Infra has disabled the option that would let you provide a link to the workspace to anyone who wanted it, as spammers were taking advantage of it.

 ### Slack Account Types ###